rizvifazi/rizvifazi/README.md

 ### Hi there, I'm Rizvi - [website] 👋

-This is the place where I opensource stuff and break things 🤣
+This is the place where I open-source stuff and break things 🤣

 ## I'm a Designer, Developer, and Teacher!!